-As of June 30, 2016 and 2015 the actuarial accrued liability for benefits amount to approximately \$2.2 million all of which was unfunded.
+As of June 30, 2016, the actuarial accrued liability for benefits amount to approximately \$2.8 million all of which were unfunded.

 The projection of future benefit payments for an ongoing plan involves estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment and mortality.
-Amounts determined regarding the funded status of the Bonus Plan and the ARC of the employer are subject to continuous revisions as actual results are compared with past expectations and new estimates are made about the future.
+Amounts determined regarding the funded status of the Bonus Plan and the ARC of the employer were subject to continuous revisions as actual results are compared with past expectations and new estimates were made about the future.